ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/joy.md

 ---
-Title: The Unexpected Remedy --  How Embracing Others' Joy Can Heal Your Heart
+Title: Embracing Vicarious Joy for Shared Happiness
 Date: 2024-09-05 08:08
 Tags: joy, empathy, connection, resilience, friendship, interdependence
 Summary: Joy can be shared and experienced vicariously, especially in challenging times.
 Embracing others' happiness can boost our own well-being, creating a positive cycle of emotional connection and support.